Andrei's Webpage

 • Survival of the Fittest?
 School Closures and Expansions in a Centralized Choice System - with Robert Ainsworth, Rajeev Dehejia, Cristian Pop-Eleches and Miguel Urquiola

-• The Determinants of Ability Tracking and Its Effects - with Ofer Malamud, Andreea Mitrut, Cristian Pop-Eleches and Miguel Urquiola
+• Ability Tracking Across Classrooms: Rising Tide or Deepening Divide? - with Ofer Malamud, Andreea Mitrut, Cristian Pop-Eleches and Miguel Urquiola

 • The Unintended Consequences of Shorter Curriculum Length - with Xian Zhang